leifbr/f5certlabs/docs/class2/module10/lab3.rst

 Build a New Traffic Group.
 --------------------------

-You are now going to build an active-active cluster by create a new traffic-group and forcing that traffic group to run on the Standby BIG-IP.
+You are now going to build an active-active cluster by creating a new traffic-group and forcing that traffic group to run on the Standby BIG-IP.